gabriel-ferr/RecurrenceMicrostatesAnalysis.jl/docs/src/dev.md

 And done, the shape can be used 😃.
 Remember to document it!

 !!! warning
-    Remember, to use it the backend need to have access to the util functions, them it is important to do the implementation inside the package module.
+    The backend needs to have access to the util functions, them it is important to do the implementation inside the package module.

 ## Adding a New Quantifier
 ### Steps